Take the first step towards your championship with the best public speaking coaches in the business.

 Frank Smith is a speech coach originally from Boston, Massachusetts.
 A two-time state champion and national semifinalist himself, Frank loves all interpretation events (but particularly adores Humorous Interpretation).
 He has worked for UTNIF, Fluency, Milton Academy, Leland High School, and many others.
 He's coached NSDA and NIETOC finalists and champions in Dramatic Interpretation, Humorous Interpretation, Original Spoken Word Poetry, Prose, Storytelling, Expository, and Programmed Oral Interpretation.
 In 2021, he coached a four-time Showcase Finalist (the highest possible honor) at NSDA Middle School Nationals.

-Before moving to California, Frank managed an organic chemistry lab, and planned to attend medical school.
+He has also published seven plays, a mix of comedy and drama, with the nationally-recognized speech and debate publishers Mushroom Cloud Press and Always Writing 4 U. Before moving to California, Frank managed an organic chemistry lab, and planned to attend medical school.
 A few years ago, he starred in Episode Five of the Emmy Award-nominated TIDYING UP WITH MARIE KONDO on Netflix.

 Gabriel